AdobeDocs/campaign-classic.en/help/platform/using/crm-ms-dynamics.md

    ![](assets/crm_connectors_msdynamics_06.png)

 Campaign and Microsoft Dynamics are now connected.
 You can set up data synchronization between the two systems.
 Learn more in the [Data synchronization](../../platform/using/crm-data-sync.md) section.

+>[!NOTE]
+>
+> You need to make sure to add to the allow list two URLs: the server URL and `login.microsoftonline.com` in the Server configuration.

 ## Supported field data types {#ms-dyn-supported-types}